SharePoint/sp-dev-docs/docs/solution-guidance/security-apponly-azureacs.md

 # Granting access using SharePoint App-Only

 SharePoint App-Only is the older, but still very relevant, model of setting up app-principals.
-This model works for both SharePoint Online and SharePoint 2013/2016/2019 on-premises and is ideal to prepare your applications for migration from SharePoint on-premises to SharePoint Online.
-Below steps show how to setup an app principal with tenant full control permissions, but obviously you could also grant just read permissions using this approach.
+This model works for both SharePoint Online and SharePoint on-premises (2013/2016/2019/subscription edition) and is ideal to prepare your applications for migration from SharePoint on-premises to SharePoint Online.
+Below steps show how to setup an app principal with tenant full control permissions, but you could also grant just read permissions using this approach.

 > [!IMPORTANT]
 > Azure Access Control (ACS), a service of Azure Active Directory (Azure AD), has been retired on November 7, 2018.
 This retirement does not impact the SharePoint Add-in model, which uses the `https://accounts.accesscontrol.windows.net` hostname (which is not impacted by this retirement).
 For more information, see [Impact of Azure Access Control retirement for SharePoint Add-ins](https://devblogs.microsoft.com/microsoft365dev/impact-of-azure-access-control-deprecation-for-sharepoint-add-ins/).
 For new tenants, apps using an ACS app-only access token is disabled by default.
 We recommend using the Azure AD app-only model which is modern and more secure.
 But you can change the behavior by running 'set-spotenant -DisableCustomAppAuthentication $false' (needs the latest SharePoint admin PowerShell).

 ## Setting up an app-only principal with tenant permissions

+> [!NOTE]
+> Site collection admin is not able to register add-in with Azure ACS in AppRegNew.aspx by default unless explicitly allowed by the SharePoint tenant admin.
+For more information, see [Set-SPOTenant](/powershell/module/sharepoint-online/set-spotenant#-siteownermanagelegacyserviceprincipalenabled).

 Navigate to a site in your tenant (e.g. https://contoso.sharepoint.com) and then call the appregnew.aspx page (e.g. https://contoso.sharepoint.com/_layouts/15/appregnew.aspx).
 In this page click on the Generate button to generate a client id and client secret and fill the remaining information like shown in the screen-shot below.